Cops: Drunken driver crashes into 3 occupied cars

 A Copiague man who police said was driving drunk when he crashed his car into three occupied vehicles Thursday night has been arrested and charged with driving while intoxicated.

-Ellis DeLarosa, 45, was heading south of North Strong Avenue at 7:21 p.m. when Suffolk County police said he lost control of his 2008 Kia minivan, striking the three vehicles.
+Ellis DeLarosa, 45, was heading south on North Strong Avenue in Copiague at 7:21 p.m. when Suffolk County police said he lost control of his 2008 Kia minivan and struck the three vehicles.

 Police said DeLarosa drove off, heading west on Marconi Boulevard, where his minivan clipped a utility pole then crashed into a brick wall.